mucsi96/nightwatch-cucumber/README.md

 }
 ```

-Options could be overwritten in the following way.
+Default configuration could be overwritten in the following way.
 ```
 // nightwatch.conf.js